mebobby2/data_intensive_apps/README.md

 # data_intensive_apps

 ## Upto
-Page 264
+Page 271

-Preventing Lost Updates
+More examples of write skew